IBM/2BFAIR-framework/README.md

 - We are using Python 3.11.
 If you are using pyenv, you can install Python 3.11 running: `pyenv install 3.11`.
 - Create a virtual environment: `pyenv virtualenv 3.11.12 tobefair_framework`
 - Start the environment running `pyenv shell 2Btobefair_framework`
-- Run `pyenv local 2Btobefair_framework` to generate a `.python-version` with the Python version of the environment.
+- Run `pyenv local tobefair_framework` to generate a `.python-version` with the Python version of the environment.

 - Other useful commands:
   - `pyenv versions`